ignite/cli/docs/1 Introduction/1 Introduction.md

 - Starport lets you create, develop, and build a blockchain.

-- Starport and Cosmos SDK are written in Go.
+- Starport and Cosmos SDK modules are written in Go.

-- Today, Cosmos SDK has a unique position worldwide as one of the most successful blockchains.
+- Today, Cosmos SDK has a unique worldwide position as one of the most successful blockchains.

-- Developers can use different Cosmos SDK modules to customize their blockchain.
+- You can use different Cosmos SDK modules to customize their blockchain.